Don Dunstan: Personal life

 Whilst living in Norwood and studying at university, Dunstan met his first wife, Gretel Elsasser, whose Jewish family had fled Nazi Germany to Australia.
 They married in 1949, and moved to Fiji.
 They returned to Adelaide in 1951 and settled in George Street, Norwood, with their young daughter, Bronwen.
 The family was forced to live in squalor for a number of years while Dunstan established his legal practice; during this time, they took in boarders as a source of extra income.
 Gretel later gave birth to two sons, Andrew and Paul.

+Dunstan was married twice.
 In 1972, Dunstan separated from his wife and moved into a small flat in Kent Town, adjacent to Norwood.
 The family home was sold as two of the children were already studying in university.
 In 1974, the couple were finally divorced.
 Dunstan notes this period as being initially a "very bleak and lonely" time for him.
 In absence of his family, he made new friends and acquaintances.
 Friends living nearby would come to his apartment for conversation and good food – cooking was Dunstan's hobby.
 Dunstan bought another house in 1974, partially financed from a then-unpublished cookbook.
 In 1976, Don Dunstan's Cookbook was published – the first cookbook released by a serving Australian leader.
 More generally, Dunstan promoted a revolution in fine dining in the state.
 Encouraged by Dunstan's enthusiasm for multiculturalism, many new restaurants were opened by proprietors and the diversity of cuisine increased.
 He also promoted the viticulture industry through his patronage of wine festivals.

-In 1973, Adele Koh, a Malaysian journalist formerly living in Singapore, was appointed to work for Dunstan.
-She had been expelled by the Singaporean Government of Lee Kuan Yew for criticising its policies.
-The newspaper she had been working for, the Singapore Herald, was shut down by the government and she then moved to Australia.
+In 1973, Adele Koh, a Malaysian Chinese journalist who had previously lived in Singapore, was appointed to work for Dunstan.
+She had been employed at the Singapore Herald, which was closed by the Singaporean government under Lee Kuan Yew on allegations of being "funded by questionable foreign sources".
+Following this, she relocated to Australia.
 The two began a relationship in 1974, and married in 1976 in a small ceremony at Dunstan's residence.
-Dunstan was much older than Adele, who was in her 30s.
+Dunstan, who was in his 50s by this point, much older than Adele, who was in her 30s.
 She was diagnosed with advanced lung cancer in May 1978, and died in October after Dunstan had cared for her at her bedside for months.
 Her death seriously affected him and his own health began to suffer.

 Although Dunstan never publicly commented on his sexuality, it has been said that he "lived as a sexually liberated bisexual man".
-In 1986, he met his future partner, Stephen Cheng, a post-graduate science student then in his twenties.
+In 1986, he met his future partner, Steven Cheng, a post-graduate science student then in his twenties.
 Together, they opened a restaurant called "Don's Table" in 1994.
 He lived with Cheng in their Norwood home for the rest of his life.
 Cheng nursed Dunstan through lung cancer until his death, and Dunstan bequeathed their home to Cheng for life.